Friday, 30 December 2022

 More about invisibility and Hurrying People streaming past

-One of the articles in the series inspired by Stella Gibbons's My American covers Amy's Lee's nightmare experience in the form of a horrible recurring dream in which she is invisible to the crowds of Hurrying People who stream past and ignore her no matter how hard she tries to attract their attention.
+One of the articles in the series inspired by Stella Gibbons's novel My American describes Amy's Lee's nightmare experience in the form of a horrible recurring dream in which she is invisible to the crowds of Hurrying People who stream past and ignore her no matter how hard she tries to attract their attention.
 She also has a few daytime experiences that trigger memories of her dream.

 Amy Lee is not alone in sometimes feeling like a ghost in a world full of real people.